 Archived projects are accessible by the project owner and Pro Team members.
 However, Clients and Collaborators lose access to Archived projects.

-To recover an Archived Project, just click on the Archived Projects folder, click the same ••• menu and click "Un-Archive" to return your Project back to the main Projects list.
+To recover an Archived Project, just click on the Archived Projects folder, click the same ••• menu, and click "Un-Archive" to return your Project to the main Projects list.

 Leave a Project

 If you were invited to a project and your role in the project is now over or you no longer need access to the project then you can opt to leave the project.
 Once you leave, the project will no longer be available and you'll need to be re-invited to access it.
 Note: Project owners, or the creator of the project, cannot leave their own project.